NixonXC/Venox/README.md

 # How to Use

-First replace your AUTH's value with your token in <a href="https://github.com/NixonXC/Veno/blob/main/db/database.json">db/database.json<a>
+First replace AUTH's value with your token in <a href="https://github.com/NixonXC/Veno/blob/main/db/database.json">db/database.json<a>

 ```json
 {